Meet the U21s

 n/a

 Sarah began shooting at Sedbergh School as a young cadet and has loved it ever since her first Bisley trip.
-She became captain of the shooting team in her last year at school, and has been to the Channel Islands 3 times as a shooter and coach in cadet GB teams.
-She trained with English Lions last year and is a proud member of the Lancashire county team.
+She became Captain of the shooting team in her last year at school, and has been to the Channel Islands three times as a shooter and coach in cadet GB teams.
+She trained with the English Lions last year and is a proud member of the Lancashire county team.
 This will be her second time shooting in South Africa after joining the GB teams there in March 2023.
 She is delighted to be selected to represent the GB U21s at the World Championships and is looking forward to improving her skills and helping build a strong team on tour.

 Sarah is in her second year studying Biology at the University of Sheffield.
 In her free time she enjoys art, spending time with friends and learning about wildlife.